 Discrimination can also occur after an employment contract has ended, eg a former employee can bring a discrimination claim after they have left if they get an unfavourable reference because they threatened to bring a discrimination claim.

 Industrial tribunal claims and discrimination

 Aggrieved individuals have the right to bring their complaints of alleged discrimination in employment to the Fair Employment Tribunal, in the case of complaints of religious or political discrimination, or to an industrial tribunal, in the case of all other equality grounds.

 Any claim to an industrial tribunal will normally have to be brought by the claimant concerned within three months of the alleged discriminatory act occurring.
 However, in cases of religious or political discrimination, claims in the Fair Employment Tribunal normally have to be brought within three months of the claimant's date of knowledge of the alleged act of discrimination or within six months of the date of the alleged act, whichever is the earlier.

-However, in the case of current employees, the tribunal would expect them to raise a formal grievance with you before bringing the claim.
+Furthermore, in the case of current employees, the tribunal would expect them to raise a formal grievance with you before bringing the claim.
 See managing conflict.
-If they fail to do so, it may reduce the amount of any compensation it may award to the employee by up to 25 per cent.
+If they fail to do so, it may reduce the amount of any compensation it may award to the employee by up to 50 per cent.

 Read more on handling grievances.

 There are no length-of-service or age requirements for bringing a discrimination claim and claimants do not need to have left your employment nor even to be your employee (eg an unsuccessful job applicant may bring a complaint).

 For their claim to succeed, the claimant will first need to prove the existence of facts from which the tribunal could conclude that you have committed an act of unlawful discrimination.